 Consistant spring pressures can be reached from one valve to the next by trying to keep the installed spring heights the same.
 This can be done by swapping the retainers around, by shimming, or by using "offset keepers".

-I found that between the (6) original retainers I have, that I found (6) different installed spring heights when sampled on the same valve position.
+I found that between the (4) original retainers I have, that I found (4) different installed spring heights when sampled on the same valve position.
 One retainer offered 1.900" installed spring height between the bottom of the retainer to the guide's spring surface, while another offerred 1.855" (a .045" difference!).
-All (6) retainers gave me a different measurement.
+All (4) retainers gave me a different measurement.
 I recorded how much each retainer raised this installed height higher than the shortest one.
 I took the shortest retainer, and then measured all (4) valve positions to find the installed height per valve location.
 I swapped the retainers around to come up with a combination where all (4) valves had similar installed spring heights.
 By doing this, all (4) valve springs have nearly equal spring pressures, and coil-bind clearance.
 Then, they will get about the same amount of shimming to get the desired 105 pounds of seat pressure.

 On my Hot Rod motor, my rear intake seat had been cut a little more than the others, and by swapping retainers around, I was able to compensate for this.